Anas4736/WanderLust-Project/README.md

 cd wanderlust

 2️⃣ Install dependencies
 npm install

 4️⃣ Run the application
 node app.js
 # or with nodemon
 nodemon app.js

 🧪 Sample User
+You can use mock credentials or register a new user:

 Email: demo@wanderlust.com
 Password: demo123